-Other sexually suggestive anime series, like Puni Puni Peomy, have also been banned in New Zealand for the same reason.
+Other sexually suggestive anime series, like Puni Puni Poemy, have also been banned in New Zealand for the same reason.

 Parasyte: The Maxim is an anime series about alien parasites arriving on Earth and infecting humans, allowing the parasites to disguise themselves as humans with altered physical and psychological states.

 The main character is Shinichi Izumi, who managed to avoid total possession by restricting the parasitic infection to his hand—so now his hand has a mind of its own and can shift into murderous shapes.

 It's a brutal, violent, and bloody anime series with lots of body horror.
 With all the slashing, stabbing, and dismembering, Parasyte: The Maxim was declared "too disturbing" and was thus banned in China.

 Originally aired 2014 to 2015